-Take a look at this picture and tell me what you see:
+Take a look at the displayed picture and tell me what you see.

 My understanding is that this is from a Walmart in Florida, where Hurricane Irma is expected to hit.
 Let’s assume that’s true for the sake of argument.